The path of the empathic creative is a difficult one.

 But lettering combines my two favourite things: drawing and words.
 I’m a total word nerd and obsessed (not in a stalker-y way) with the power of words.
 I think it’s a testament to how much our experience of life is shaped by our mind when one word or one sentence can completely change how we see something, ignite a revolution and create large-scale change.

 The Gutenberg press made wide-spread literacy possible and the internet further lowered the barriers to publishing.
 I’m an avid reader because I know that a society that reads is a society that thinks and engages in intelligent discourse to change things for the better.
-Words can transport us to other places or remind us important things.
+Words can transport us to other places or remind us of important things.

 Lettering is a way to combine those things with art to create an aesthetically pleasing message that is all the more effective for having been illustrated (rather than just written).